-As I was sitting with Jim Caldwell, Head Coach of the Indianapolis Colts, in his office, he shared with me how he wrote many letters to his daughter in college, but she never said anything to him about it when they spoke on the phone or when they saw each other.
+Detroit Lions head coach Jim Caldwell has shared with me about how he wrote many letters to his daughter in college, but she never said anything to him about it when they spoke on the phone or when they saw each other.
 He wondered if she ever even read them.
-Then, one day when Jim was visiting her in her dorm room, he saw all of the letters he had written her opened and proudly posted on her bulletin board!
+One day when Jim was visiting her in her dorm room, he saw all of the letters he had written to her opened and proudly posted on her bulletin board!

-Your children may not express their enthusiasm about your notes or even acknowledge getting them, but know that your notes to them will impact their lives and always be remembered.
+Your children may not express their enthusiasm about your notes or even acknowledge getting them, but know that writing notes to them will impact their lives and always be remembered.
 Over the years, I’ve made it a practice to write notes to each of my children.
 I’d like to share the kinds of notes I’ve written and then show you how you can write those notes to your children as well.
-If you don’t feel like you’re the writing type, or don’t know what to say, I’m going to try to give you some ideas and specific things you can say in your notes.
+If you don’t feel like you’re the writing type or don’t know what to say, I’m going to try to give you some ideas and specific things you can say in your notes.
 Some of these notes you’ll write one time; others will be notes you’ll want to write on an ongoing basis when you can.

 1. Love note.
 This is a note where you express your unconditional love to your children for who they are and validate their wonderful gifts.
-You can read what I wrote to my children in my How to win your Child’s Heart blog post.
+You can read what I wrote to my children in my How to Win Your Child’s Heart blog post.

-4. Pillow Talk notes.
+4. Pillow Talk note.
 As our children were growing up, Susan began to feel as if all communication with them was becoming instructional or disciplinary.
 So one time, she grabbed a spiral notebook, wrote a note to one of our daughters praising her for a nice thing she did for her sister and put it on her pillow.
 To my wife’s surprise, my daughter wrote back and placed the journal on her pillow.
 As a result, Susan developed the Pillow Talk journal so parents, like you, can write short notes of encouragement to their kids when they desire.

-5. Forgiveness notes.
+5. Forgiveness note.
 Every parent makes mistakes in child-rearing.
 And every parent should ask their child to forgive them for those mistakes.
 Sometimes a verbal, “I was wrong, would you please forgive me?” is appropriate.
 Other times, a written letter to your child is the way to go.
 Write to Right a Wrong.

 6. Blessing note.
 There is something inside every child that makes that child crave a good word from his or her parents.
 When we bless our child, we are placing our “seal of approval” upon them and giving them power to prosper in many areas of life, including marriage, children, finances, health and career.
 In addition to writing a note of blessing, you can also have a blessing ceremony.

-7. College and Career note.
+7. College and career note.
 Another thing I’ve done for my children is to memorialize, in writing, the most important things I tried to instill in them as they were growing up.
 Three of our five children are now in college or working.
 Before they left our nest, there were four things that Susan and I taught them and always want them to remember.
 Here are the four things I penned to each of them.